cabinetoffice/national-leadership-centre-website/pages/what-we-do/our-programme.md

     generation of leaders to make an even bigger difference to the lives of citizens across the country.
 paragraph_three: >-
+  After a successful first year, we have recently launched the second year of the NLC programme.
 The programme will seek to transform the leadership of public services by:

   * providing leaders with insights and experience from some of the world’s foremost academics, practitioners and leaders